Inevitable Socialist Takeover of the USA

 The Democrats have expanded the electorate with large numbers of refugees from communist/socialist countries and foreigners here illegally.
 At the same time, they have insisted on amnesty and rejected assimilation.
 All of these new immigrants will vote 80 to 90 percent with Democrats.

-Motor Voter laws register everyone to vote when they get their license, that includes the ineligible and illegal aliens.
+Motor Voter laws register everyone to vote when they get their driver’s license, that includes the ineligible and illegal aliens.
 The likelihood of fraud grows as Democrats encourage it.

 Nancy Pelosi and other Democrats, including Barack Obama, suggested foreigners here illegally should vote.
-These are people who have no stake in our value system.
+These are foreigners who generally have no stake in our value system.

 Nancy Pelosi’s 700-page For the People Act passed the House, but not the Senate.
-One day it will.
+One day it will pass.
 It contains “a slew of measures designed to expand voting rights, which … include nationwide automatic voter registration, Election Day registration, two weeks of early voting in every state … restoration of voting rights for ex-felons, and declaring Election Day a federal holiday.”

 It gives union workers, who are overwhelmingly Democrat voters, six days off to work the polls.